 When buying shoes, the top considerations for most people are comfort, style, and budget.
 The shoe should be able to distribute your weight evenly so you can lift your leg off the ground without wobbling.
 If you often experience foot pain due to abnormal movement of your feet, you might need to use orthotic footwear for more cushioning.
-Here is a detailed piece covering orthotic shoe basics.
+Here is a detailed piece covering orthotic footwear basics.

 What Is Orthotic Footwear?

 Orthotic shoes are medically prescribed to support the feet and correct various ailments.
-These types of shoes have been in use for decades.
+These types of supportive shoes have been in use for decades.
 Initially, the orthotics were made from a metallic material, but they have softer materials today.
 Over the years, the fit and comfort of the orthotics have also improved.
 High-intensity runners love Apex – Boss Runner – X-Last – Orthopedic Walker due to their support and comfortability.
 Others wear the shoes to prevent foot problems in the future.

 How Do Orthotic Footwear Work?